-As the Signet Library is a law office, it’s no surprised that top secret meetings take place in there!
+As the Signet Library is a law office, it’s no surprise that top-secret meetings take place there!

 This is the room where Jamie and John Grey talk in private and Jamie enquires after Willie and again after Jamie is arrested by Captain Leonard.